Life at Deloitte

 Being part of the Cyber team is a unique and rewarding experience because the learning and developing never stops.
 Every day, I am surrounded by a dedicated and very diverse group of cyber security specialists and data protection experts who all strive to reach one common goal: navigate the complex IT landscapes of international companies, understand the technologies in place and the risks associated with them to be able to find the best solutions for our clients.”

-Fiona Koller, Trainee, Cyber Risk Services
+Fiona Koller, Assistant Manager, Strategy & Transformation, Cyber Risk Services

-"During my bachelor studies at the University of St. Gallen in International Affairs, I decided to write my thesis on the topic of cyber risk and security for Small and Medium-Sized Enterprises (SMEs) in Switzerland.
+"During my bachelor studies at the university of St. Gallen in International Affairs, I decided to write my thesis on the topic of cyber risk and security for Small and Medium-Sized Enterprises (SMEs) in Switzerland.
 I chose this topic because it was an emerging issue and there was not much information about it at the time of my research.
 Afterwards, and despite some initial doubts due to my lack of technical skills, I applied for a traineeship in Deloitte’s Cyber Risk Services team.
 The goal was to gain hands-on experience and to determine whether it could be a potential career path for me in the future.